 To avoid this:

-- Always use a high-quality connection for speaker wire splices.
-Soldering is the best of all, but good quality crimp connectors are excellent too.
+- Always use a high-quality connection for splices when extending speaker wire.
+Soldering is the best, but good quality crimp connectors are excellent too.

 - Wire connection strips (wire terminal barrier strips) with clean nickel or other plated metal contacts are suitable as well for speaker systems.

-- Gold plating is not very important and won’t make a large difference in practical use.
+- Gold plating is not important and you won’t hear the difference.

-Good quality crimp connectors (left) and solder (right) are great choices for speaker wire.
+Good quality crimp connectors (left) and soldering (right) are great choices for speaker wire.